idleberg/atom-language-innosetup/README.md

 #### Third-party packages

-Should you already use the [build](https://atom.io/packages/build) package, you can install the [build-innosetup](https://atom.io/packages/build-innosetup) provider to build your code.
+Should you already use the [build](https://atom.io/packages/build) package, you can install the [build-innosetup](https://atom.io/packages/build-innosetup) provider to build and lint your code.

 ## License